At the Bellingen Neighbourhood Centre

 Agency Administration Worker

 Hi my name is Julie.
-I have been with Bellingen Neighbourhood Centre (BNC) since early 2003; the first 2 years in a voluntary capacity and then as a Casual Relief for 6 months with the Centrelink Agency (now called the Human Services Agency) before commencing Permanent Part-time in mid-2004.
+I have been with Bellingen Neighbourhood Centre (BNC) since early 2003; the first 2 years in a voluntary capacity and then as a Casual Relief for 6 months with the Centrelink Agency (now known as Services Australia) before commencing Permanent Part-time in mid-2004.
 During this time I’ve had the privilege of witnessing many changes and the growth of the Neighbourhood Centre and the Agency.
 Still till this day I enjoy my work in assisting clients with their business just as much, if not more, than the day I commenced.